EliMahMD/roi2bb/README.md

 These two [coordinate systems](https://slicer.readthedocs.io/en/latest/user_guide/coordinate_systems.html) have 3 main differences that should be addressed while converting:

 1. The Slicer output follows the **"Patient coordinate system"**, in which its origin is located at an anatomical landmark not necessarily in the image boundaries, while the YOLO-compatible input format is based on the **"Image coordinate system"**, in which its origin is located at the upper-left corner of the image.
 Also, the axis directions are not the same in different coordinate systems, changing the point coordinate values.
+By origin, we mean the point of x, y, z = [0, 0, 0].
+.

-2. The Slicer format dimensions are the actual ROI dimensions, while the Yolo format dimensions are a ratio of ROI dimension to image dimensions.
+2. Width, height and depth in the Slicer output is the actual values in the metric system (mm, cm), while width, height and depth in the Yolo input are a ratio of full image dimensions (in the range of 0 to 1).

-3. The Slicer output is in JSON format with the ROI 'center' coordinates (x,y,z) and ROI dimensions 'size' (x_length, y_length,z_length) reported under 'markups' tag, while YOLO-compatible input is a text file with each line presenting one ROI containing:
+3. The Slicer output is in JSON format with the ROI 'center' coordinates (x,y,z) and ROI dimensions 'size' (x_length, y_length,z_length) reported under 'markups' tag, while YOLO-compatible input is a text file with each line presenting one bounding box containing:

     ```"class center_z center_x center_y width height depth"```